 I include this last set of questions because, for each one of them, I can think of at least one woman whom I wish had explored it before starting her process of TTC.

-Continue to the next post on male factor causes.
+Continue to the next post on female factor causes.
 You may also want to read the related post Prepare for Fertility and Conception with Functional Medicine.

 I welcome your questions and comments below,